danhunsaker/calends/docs/systems/stardate.rst

   - arbitrary-precision floating point number of seconds

 *Supported Format Strings:*
-  - ``main``         - **One of the older, more widely-accepted variants.
+  - ``main``         - **One of the older, more widely-accepted variants.**
     Alternately called the "issue number style" stardate, it's a combined TOS/TNG variant, and the one used by Google Calendar.
-It was originally devised by Anhrew Main in CE 1994, with revisions made through CE 1997.
+It was originally devised by Andrew Main in CE 1994, with revisions made through CE 1997.
 See http://starchive.cs.umanitoba.ca/?stardates/ for the full explanation of
-    this variant.**
+    this variant.
   - ``kennedy``      - In 2006, Richie Kennedy released another combined variant, this one designed to have a single continuous count, more like the Julian Day Count than Main's issue number system.